 When stuff gets stolen overseas

-I swear I’m appropriately paranoid about keeping my stuff safe – I’m the person who was carrying 6 locks while travelling around South America recently (and managed to lose/spoil half of them so thank goodness for redundancy) and I rarely leave anything unattended, but somehow stuff like this still happens to me.
+I swear I’m appropriately paranoid about keeping my stuff safe – I’m the person who carried 6 locks while travelling around South America recently (and managed to lose/spoil half of them so thank goodness for redundancy) and I rarely leave anything unattended, but somehow stuff like this still happens to me.

 Falling sick on the road